 - The suspension bottoms out on bumps or after jumps

-- The motorcycle feels spongy in turns
+- The motorcycle feels mushy in corners

-Possible Causes:
+Possible causes:

 Solution:

-- Increase spring preload for more stability
+- Increase spring preload to achieve more stability

 Symptoms: